2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 During the period of development, the asset is tested for impairment annually.

-(l) Impairment of non-financial assets
+(l) Impairment

-(m) Financial instruments Recognition and initial measurement
+Recognition and initial measurement

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-Financial assets and financial liabilities are recognised by the Company when it becomes a party to the contractual provisions of the financial instrument.
+Financial assets and financial liabilities are recognized by the Company when it becomes a party to the contractual provisions of the financial instrument.

 Financial assets and financial liabilities are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of a financial instrument are adjusted to fair value, except where the financial instrument is measured at Fair Value through profit or loss, in which case the transaction costs are immediately recognised in profit or loss.
+Transaction costs that are directly attributable to the acquisition or issue of a financial instrument are adjusted to fair value, except where the financial instrument is measured at Fair Value through profit or loss, in which case the transaction costs are immediately recognized in profit or loss.

 Financial assets